+I’m sure I don’t have to tell you that trash-talking the “other” parent is hurtful to your kids.
 I don’t have to tell you that fighting and hurling insults at each in front of them will cause them distress.

+I saw this problem rear its head just recently with one of my clients.
 This client (let’s call her Julie) was racked with guilt over the breakup of her family, but adamant that her personal trauma wouldn’t eclipse her relationship with her children.

 Even though she was exhausted and needed time to process her feelings, she packed the days with activities to do with her children.
 She took tons of photos and flooded her Facebook feed with all the fun they were having together.

+A picture-perfect, Instagram-tinted broadcast of what a great mother she was and how well they were all coping for the benefit of worried family and friends.
+And how did her kids respond?
 Were they thrilled to have their mother’s boundless attention all of a sudden?
-Were they grinning happily into the camera, relieved to see how “fine” their mum was, despite the divorce?
+Were they grinning happily into the camera, relieved to see how “fine” their mum was despite the divorce?

 They could feel that mum was being needy.
 They didn’t want to be rushed around and harassed all day long.
 They didn’t want their mum to live her life vicariously through them.